Ocean and Air Shipping From the US to Singapore

 Other Departure Ports in the United States

-In addition to the ports described above, you can also export from the US to China via the following ocean freight gateways:
+In addition to the ports described above, you can also export from the US to Singapore via the following ocean freight gateways:

 - San Francisco